Updated: Mar 25, 2021

 Ever checked in on your child when they were supposed to be studying only to find them watching animal videos on YouTube?
-Time management is the key to help your child study smarter and make sure that they don't fall down an animal video rabbit hole.
+Time management is the key to help your child study smarter.

-You might recommend your child use the Pomodoro Technique, where after 25 minutes of uninterrupted work they can reward themselves with a five minute break.
+One study method your child can use is the Pomodoro Technique, where after 25 minutes of uninterrupted work they can reward themselves with a five minute break.
 Each set is one Pomodoro, and four equals a longer break (this can last 30 minutes to 1 hour).
-Remind your college student that long periods of studying without breaks may actually counteract quality preparation.
-Since our brains can't focus on a task for long periods of time, forcing them to do so diminishes the quality of the study session, according to a University of Illinois study.

 Remember when your child was a toddler and every time you tried to read something, they would start banging on their toys and make you reread the same sentence five times?
 Campus life — especially college dorms — can be distracting, which could compromise your child's ability to study.

 Talk to your college student about distraction and how to find an environment where they can be the most productive.
-Remind your student to switch up the study environment because a new setting could help maintain better focus.
-Studies have shown that changing locations increases retention because your brain then connects the materials you are learning to several different settings, thus creating more associations to that information, according to a New York Times study.
+Remind your student to also switch up the study environment because a new setting could help maintain better focus.

 If you type or write down everything that leaves the professors lips, you're going to have a hard time studying come exam time.
 Encourage your child to go through their notes after class and highlight the most salient points so that they know what to focus on as test day approaches.
 Additionally, revisiting the information after class will help your student organize and review the material while it is fresh.